Seneca Lake · The Area Map

 Between Keuka and Seneca Lakes — a specialty bulk-foods store with deli, cheese counter, baked goods, fresh-roasted coffee, and the on-site Oak Leaf Cafe.
 Worth the drive from anywhere on the lake.

-Ice Cream & Coffee · Featured
+Ice Cream · Featured

 Overlook Coffee Company